-3.5 Two-stage tendering
+3.6 Two-stage tendering

-Two-stage tendering is a procedure typically used to secure the early appointment of a contractor under a lump-sum contract.
+Two-stage tendering is a procedure typically used to secure the early appointment of a contractor on the basis of an agreement to undertake pre-construction services, the intention being that the parties enter into a lump sum contract or cost reimbursable contract with a target price after further negotiation.
 The main benefits of this approach are early completion and the potential to include the contractor's buildability expertise within the design.
-In addition, this approach allows the client to have a greater involvement in the pre-selection and appointment of subcontractors.
+Additionally this approach allows the client to have a greater involvement in the pre-selection and appointment of subcontractors.
+The two-stage process:

-The two-stage process involves the following:

-- 1. Pre-gualification: main contractor tenderers; - 2.
-Compile first-stage tender based on: programme method statement, pre-construction fee, preliminaries - overheads and profit - initial pricing of packages; - 3.
-Identification of preferred contractor: pre-contract services agreement; - 4.
-Pre-gualification: tender of subcontract packages; - 5.
-Subcontractor: selection by employer and contractor (allows for novation of clientappointed specialists); - 6.
-Compile second-stage tender: first-stage contractor; agreement of subcontract terms; risk allowances: - 7.
-Agreement of second-stage, lump-sum tender; - 8.
-Award of main contract: commencement of works and subcontractor appointment.
+- 1 pre-qualification: main contractor tenderers; - 2 compile first stage tender: based on programme; method statement; pre-construction fee; preliminaries; percentages for overheads and profit; initial pricing of packages; - 3 identification of preferred contractor: pre-contract services agreement; - 4 pre-qualification: tender of subcontract packages; - 5 subcontractor selection by employer and contractor (allows for novation of client-appointed specialists); - 6 compile second-stage tender: first-stage contractor; agreement of subcontract terms; risk allowances; - 7 agreement of second-stage lump sum tender; - 8 award of main contract: commencement of works and subcontractor appointment.